"What if I give it all away?"

 INSIDE the "look back" period; affects eligibility.
 Now you have to determine the resulting "penalty period."

 • What is the "penalty period"?
 The "penalty period" is the period of disqualification from Medicaid benefits for institutional or long-term home care which is imposed if a "transfer" is made during the "look back" period.
 The "penalty period" is not the same as the look-back period.
 The length of the penalty period is calculated by dividing the amount transferred, less any value received, by a figure known as the "average monthly cost of care" in effect during the month of application.
-As of 7/1/09, the "average monthly cost of care" figure in Connecticut is $9,959.00.
-Prior to 2/8/06, the "penalty period" began to run the 1st day of the month you made the gift.
-For gifts on/after 2/8/06, the penalty period does not begin to run until you are receiving care that would entitle you to Medicaid if you are otherwise qualified and have applied and would qualify but for the gift.
+As of 7/1/24, the "average monthly cost of care" figure in Connecticut is $14,939.00.
+The penalty period does not begin to run until you are receiving care that would entitle you to Medicaid if you are otherwise qualified and have applied and would qualify but for the gift.
 The same computation applies if the person is receiving care at home or in a skilled nursing facility.
+(This is a big change from the law prior to 2006.
+Older people may remember helping a parent qualify for Medicaid in 2004 and at that time, the penalty period started when the gift was made, so everyone could give away half their assets and still qualify for Medicaid.)

 Example: